arabcoders/watchstate/guides/using-ws-as-backup-solution.md

 start importing playstate.
 To bring all existing playstate into WatchState.

 The task will take some time depending on your library size.
-Monitor progress at the <!--i:i-lucide-globe--> **Logs** page by checking the `task.YYYYMMDD.log` file.
+Monitor progress at the <!--i:i-lucide-globe--> **Logs** page by checking the `task.YYYYMMDD.jsonl` file.
 Once the task completed you should see something like

 ```
 [DD/MM HH:MM:SS]: SYSTEM: Import process completed in 'XXX's for all users.